 The Company accounts for share-based payment arrangements using fair value.
-The Company currently has no liabilityclassified awards.
+The Company currently has no liability-classified awards.
 Equity-classified awards, including grants of restricted stock, restricted stock units and employee stock options, are measured at the grant-date fair value of the award and are not subsequently remeasured unless an award is modified.
 The cost of equity-classified awards is recognized in the statement of operations over the period during which an employee is required to provide the service in exchange for the award, or the vesting period.
-All of the Company's restricted stock, restricted stock units and stock options are service-based awards, and considered equity-classified awards; as such, they are reflected in Equity and Stock Compensation Expense accounts.
+All of the Company's restricted stock, restricted stock units and stock options are service-based awards, and considered equity-classified awards; as such, they are reflected in Equity and Stock

+Compensation Expense accounts.
 All stock-based compensation has been classified as general and administrative expense in the consolidated statement of operations.

 The Company utilizes the Black-Scholes option pricing model to determine the fair value of each option award.
 Expected volatilities are based on the historical volatility of the Company's common stock over a period consistent with that of the expected term of the options.
 The expected term of the options is estimated based on factors such as vesting periods, contractual expiration dates and historical exercise behavior.
 The risk-free rates for periods within the contractual life of the options are based on the yields of U.S. Treasury instruments with terms comparable to the estimated option terms.
+The forfeiture rate of the options is based on historical forfeitures of similar grants.